Extract from writings

 'I have a collection

-of body shapes, dressmakers dummies, mannequins, that are adapted in
+of body shapes, dressmakers dummies, mannequins, that are adapted

-various ways, its very low tech!
+in various ways, its very low tech!
 I use cling film a lot, and plastic

 to pad out the shapes and lots of PVA glue.
-I then collage papers or
+I then collage papers

-shells and leaves, old jewellery, my diaries, flowers.
-It is a process
+lot, glass, shells and leaves, old jewellery, my diaries, flowers.

-of transformation, a kind of alchemy and a kind of poetry that lives
+It is a process of transformation, a kind of alchemy and a kind of

-right they feel for the story.'
+according to how right they feel for the story.'

 'I make very idealised